dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T148: One-party systems allow for swifter decision-making.
+### T148: Decisions in a one-party state are made swiftly without prolonged debates.

 |Support|
 |---|